-C. Prior to any transfer of development rights, a locality shall adopt an ordinance based on findings of public benefit.
-Such ordinance shall provide for:

-- 1. The issuance and recordation of the instruments necessary to sever development rights from the sending property and to affix development rights to the receiving property.
-These instruments shall be executed by the affected property owners and lienholders.
-The instruments shall identify the development rights being transferred, identification of the sending property and the receiving property; - 2.
-The preservation of the character of the sending property and assurance that the prohibitions against the use and development of the sending property shall bind the landowner and every successor in interest to the landowner; - 3.
-The severance of transferable development rights from the sending property and the transfer of development rights to a receiving property; - 4.
-The purchase, sale, exchange, or other conveyance of transferable development rights prior to the rights being affixed to a receiving property; - 5.
+- B. In order to implement the provisions of this act, a locality shall adopt an ordinance that shall provide for: - 1.
+The issuance and recordation of the instruments necessary to sever development rights from the sending property, to convey development rights to one or more parties, or to affix development rights to one or more receiving properties.
+These instruments shall be executed by the property owners of the development rights being transferred, and any lien holders of such property owners.
+The instruments shall identify the development rights being severed, and the sending properties or the receiving properties, as applicable; - 2.
+Assurance that the prohibitions against the use and development of the sending property shall bind the landowner and every successor in interest to the landowner; - 3.
+The severance of transferable development rights from the sending property; - 4.
+The purchase, sale, exchange, or other conveyance of transferable development rights, after severance, and prior to the rights being affixed to a receiving property; - 5.
 A system for monitoring the severance, ownership, assignment, and transfer of transferable development rights; - 6.
 A map or other description of areas designated as sending and receiving areas for the transfer of development rights between properties; - 7.
 The identification of parcels, if any, within a receiving area that are inappropriate as receiving properties; - 8.
-The ordinance shall include permitted uses and the maximum increases in density in the receiving area: - 9.
-The minimum acreage of a sending property and the minimum reduction in density of the sending property that may be conveyed in a transfer of development rights; - 10.
-An assessment of the infrastructure in the receiving area that identifies the ability of the area to accept increases in density and its plans to provide necessary utility services within any designated - 11.
-The review of an application by the planning commission or its agent to determine whether the application complies with the provisions of the ordinance.
-The application shall be deemed approved upon the determination of compliance with the ordinance and upon recordation of the instrument transferring the development rights in the land records of the office of the circuit court clerk for the locality; and
+The permitted uses and the maximum increases in density in the receiving area; - 9.
+The minimum acreage of a sending property and the minimum reduction in density of the sending

+674 property that may be conveyed in severance or transfer of development rights;